 The Dental Assisting curriculum prepares individuals to assist the dentist in the delivery of dental treatment and to function as integral members of the dental team while performing chairside and related office and laboratory procedures.

 Course work includes instruction in general studies, biomedical sciences, dental sciences, clinical sciences,and clinical practice.
 A combination of lecture, laboratory, and clinical experiences provide students with knowledge in infection/hazard control, radiography, dental materials, preventive dentistry, and clinical procedures.

 Graduates may be eligible to take the Dental Assisting National Board Examination to become Certified Dental Assistants.
 As a Dental Assistant II, defined by the Dental Laws of North Carolina, graduates work in dental offices and other related areas.

 This program is accredited by the American Dental Association Commission on Dental Accreditation (CODA), 211 East Chicago Avenue, Chicago, IL 60611, 1-800-621-8099, Ext.
 2705.

 - This program has a selective admission process.
 See Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website.

 - Acceptable report of medical examination by first day of class.

 - Completion of required immunizations by first day of class, including first two doses of Hepatitis B vaccine.

-Students applying to the Dental Assisting program are advised to have successfully completed all General Education requirements prior to program admission due to the rigorous nature of the Dental Assisting curriculum.
+- Students applying to the Dental Assisting program are encouraged to have successfully completed all General Education requirements prior to program admission due to the rigorous nature of the Dental Assisting curriculum.

-Courses requiring a grade of “C” or better: DEN, BIO
+Courses requiring a grade of “C” or better: ACA, BIO, DEN